asphyx0r/zerg-larva/README.md

 ### User Functions

 This section defines user-created functions.
 All business functions must be placed here.
-The `getTimestamp()` function is a placeholder used as an example.
+The `get_timestamp()` function is a placeholder used as an example.

 Note regarding user functions: